kyledrake/coinpunk/docs/H4XX0RZ.md

 If you find a major security problem:

 * Send an email to `crashoverride@coinpunk.com` describing the issue.
-If you'd like to send discreetly, you can use [this PGP key](http://kyledrake.net/pgpkey.txt) to sign messages.
+If you don't want to share your email with the NSA, you can use [this PGP key](http://kyledrake.net/pgpkey.txt) to sign messages.
 A diff to fix the problem is even better, but we'll take any and all reports regarding security.
 Or your best recipe for a hot dish, that's cool too.
 We've got a hot dish pan and we really want to use it for something.
 * Give us a solid amount of time to try and resolve (or more likely, understand) the problem before disclosing.

 If you do this, we will try to provide: